GibbZ-78/THP_W11D2/README.md

 - **Exercice 3 :** See above.
 Not hard, even forEach had already disappeared at this stage...

-- **Exercice 4 :** This one - at last, was worth waking up this morning.
+- **Exercice 4 :** This one - at last! - was worth waking up this morning.
 It stands for a simple loto game enabling to learn and train your form validation habilities.

 ### :two: How to :bulb: